Anne Kantor Fellows

 Clare Schuster (2021) | Clare Schuster was one of the Australia Institute’s inaugural Anne Kantor Fellows.
 During her time at the Institute, Clare conducted research on climate-related financial risks, political transparency and accountability and legal mechanisms to address climate change.

-Clare is now a Law Graduate at Equity Generation Lawyers, a firm that specialises in climate litigation.
-Clare has degrees in Law and International Relations from La Trobe University.
+Clare is now a Law Graduate at Equity Generation Lawyers, a firm specialising in climate litigation.

-Whilst at the Australia Institute, she worked on reports on Greenwashing, the Emissions Reduction Fund and the annual Climate of the Nation report.
+While at the Australia Institute, she worked on reports on greenwashing, the Emissions Reduction Fund, and the annual Climate of the Nation report.

 Rhiannon Verschuer (2021) | Rhiannon Verschuer worked within the Australia Institute’s Climate and Energy Program as an inaugural Anne Kantor Young Woman Environmentalist Fellow.